 This course is for people without a legal background who have to deal with contracts in their business life.
 We will explain some of the basics and address some of the pitfalls for the unwary.
-It can be a half- or full-day course, depending on the detail you need.
+It can be a half- or full-day course.

 Who should attend?